About Me; Marina Graham

 The other reason it hasn’t been done before is probably just that it required a lot of maths as well as a lot of imagination, although there is actually no good reason why mathematics and imagination should not co-exist!

 If the theory I put forward in my book is recognised to be correct, as I believe it gradually will be, then it is a discovery of major importance about a significant aspect of the purpose of Avebury.
-It may have potential implications for other stone circles as well (although perhaps Avebury is unique) so it will also be important to recognise all the steps up to this point and all the people whose earlier hard work has made it possible to get here.
+It has implications for other stone circles as well (although perhaps Avebury is unique in its complexity) so it will also be important to recognise all the steps up to this point and all the people whose earlier hard work has made it possible to get here.

 Previous Researchers and protectors of Avebury